 Of course, the quality of the food is extra special for a grand meal, so attention is given to:

--the selection of top products which reflect the season
+-the selection of top seasonal products

 -the harmony of flavors amongst the different foods